yujincheng08/gfwlist2dnsmasq/README.md

     -l, --domain-list
-                Convert Gfwlist into domain list instead of dnsmasq rules (If this option is set, DNS IP/Port & ipset are not needed) --exclude-domain-file <FILE>
+                Convert Gfwlist into domain list instead of dnsmasq rules (If this option is set, DNS IP/Port & ipset are not needed) --smart-dns
+                Covert Gfwlist into SmartDNS files instead of dnsmasq rules (If this option is set, DNS IP/Port are not needed) --exclude-domain-file <FILE>
                 Delete specific domains in the result from a domain list text file Please put one domain per line